 Although it contains graphic scenes of teen sex as well as occasional bursts of violence, this is primarily a drama about teenagers relating to one another in a world where adults, while they impinge on it, are outsiders and never more than minor characters.
 It’s based on a manga by Kyoko Okazaki.

 The characters remain fascinating throughout and if a variety of relationships straight and gay are to be found both within and on the fringes of the proceedings, at its core this concerns a deep friendship between a straight girl and a gay boy.
 There’s something really refreshing about that.

-River’s Edge plays in the London East Asia Film Festival (LEAFF), on now.
+River’s Edge played in the London East Asia Film Festival (LEAFF) in 2018, when this piece was originally written.
+Available on Netflix in March.
 Watch the film trailer (Japanese, no subtitles) below: